chloeeliu/SQL-OPTIMIZER-AGENT/README.md

 # SQL Optimizer Agent (MVP) — `qagent`

+Coding Agent focus on sql optimizer, which coudl fetch schema information and duckdb best practice.
+SQL optimization is highly context dependent task, which means that need the schema and row counts and explain execuation plan to get scan info.

-A minimal CLI agent that benchmarks a SQL query on a local DuckDB database, asks an LLM to propose an optimized rewrite, rebenchmarks the candidate, and stops once it reaches an improvement threshold or hits `--max-iters`.
+A CLI agent that benchmarks a SQL query on a local DuckDB database, asks an LLM to propose an optimized rewrite, rebenchmarks the candidate, and stops once it reaches an improvement threshold or hits `--max-iters`.

 - inspects referenced relations (catalog + schema),
 - benchmarks using `EXPLAIN ANALYZE`,